gitlabhq/gitlabhq/doc/user/project/integrations/webhooks.md

 ## Troubleshoot webhooks

-Gitlab stores each perform of the webhook.
+GitLab stores each perform of the webhook.
 You can find records for last 2 days in "Recent Deliveries" section on the edit page of each webhook.

 ![Recent deliveries](img/webhook_logs.png)